kanjengadipati/webjoz-web/README.md

 NEXT_PUBLIC_API_BASE_URL=http://localhost:8080
 ```

+If you run the dashboard without the Pleco API, set `NEXT_PUBLIC_ENABLE_HEALTH_CHECK=false` so the landing page does not probe `GET /health` (restart the dev server after changing env vars).

 The API must include the dashboard origin in `CORS_ALLOWED_ORIGINS` so browser requests can send credentials.
 The dashboard stores the short-lived access token for API calls, while the backend owns the `pleco_refresh_token` HttpOnly cookie for refresh rotation.

 ## Run